adalee2future/RepData_PeerAssessment1/PA1_template.md

 n <- length(filled_activity$steps)

-# filling in all of the missing values of steps
-# use the mean for that 5-minute interval
+# filling in all of the missing values of steps, use the mean for that 5-minute interval
 for (i in 1:n){
   item <- filled_activity[i, ]
   if (is.na(item$steps)){